Mateo92/CAacoustics/readme.md

 # Usage

-To run the simulations we recommend to clone this repository entirely, then try to run the Notebooks examples in the directory they ere in.
+To run the simulations we recommend to clone this repository entirely, then try to run the Notebooks examples in the directory they are in.

 # Dependencies